Sexually Transmitted Infections

 Testing Info

-Anyone under the age of 25 and is sexually active should get tested annually.
+Anyone under the age of 25 and who is sexually active should get tested annually.
 At any age, if you think you may have been exposed to a sexually transmitted disease, you and your sex partner(s) should visit a health clinic, hospital or doctor for testing and treatment.

 For more information and answers to common questions about Sexually Transmitted Disease, go to Frequently Asked Questions.